Sheidahbb/Association-between-NO2-and-Human-Mobility/README.md

 ```
 <img width="605" alt="image" src="https://github.com/Sheidahbb/Association-between-NO2-and-Human-Mobility/assets/113566650/2627a583-c8e3-4798-845b-47cc09dea67a">

-### Let's exlude the day of week since it is the least significant:
+Let's exclude the day of the week since it is the least significant:
 ```{r}

 model3_2021 <- lm( NO2 ~ retail_and_recreation_percent_change_from_baseline+grocery_and_pharmacy_percent_change_from_baseline+parks_percent_change_from_baseline+transit_stations_percent_change_from_baseline+workplaces_percent_change_from_baseline  , data = data_2021)